Outsourcing: Onshoring vs. Nearshoring vs. Offshoring

 Why choose onshore over nearshore or offshore when outsourcing software development?
 There are a number of reasons why this can be an appealing option.

 You may find that it’s a lot easier to select the right outsourced partner if you stick with a local or national pool of candidates.
 You’ll likely have a larger network of connections and referrals to point you in the right direction, and can be sure to hire a talented team you can trust.
 Local, insider knowledge on who’s worked with who and what credentials to look for can increase your chances of selecting a trustworthy partner.
 It can also speed up your selection process.

 Nearshore outsourcing means contracting a software development provider in a nearby or bordering country.
-For companies in the US, Latin America and Canada are the destinations for nearshore outsourcing.
+For companies in the United States, Latin America and Canada are the destinations for nearshore outsourcing.

-Here are some reasons why you might choose nearshore as your preferred method of outsourcing software development.
+Here are some reasons why you might choose nearshore as your preferred method of outsourcing over onshore or offshore.

 NAFTA provides multiple benefits to companies working with businesses in Mexico.
 These benefits make it easier to get involved, and offer protections for anyone working.
 These benefits include:

 - Visa privileges for both Mexicans and Americans traveling between the two countries for work